Forms and guidance to help you fill in and send HM Revenue and Customs (HMRC) your Stamp Duty Land Tax (SDLT) paper return.

 Rapid Data Capture Centre

-You shouldn’t enclose any other correspondence with the SDLT return as this will need to be referred elsewhere and may delay the issue of form SDLT5 ‘revenue certificate’.
+You shouldn’t include any other correspondence with the SDLT return as this may delay HMRC sending you the SDLT5 certificate.

-You should send any other correspondence you have to the Birmingham Stamp Office.
+Send any other correspondence to the Birmingham Stamp Office.

-You’ll find the UTRN for the transaction in the ‘reference’ box on the payslip.
+The UTRN for the transaction is in the ‘reference’ box on the payslip.
 Keep this safe because: